Stella Kyriakides: Politics of Cyprus

 Standing for the conservative Democratic Rally, Kyriakides was elected as a deputy in the 2006 Cypriot legislative election, representing Nicosia District, Since 2013, Kyriakides has served as a vice president of the Democratic Rally party, under the leadership of its president Nicos Anastasiades.

 In 2018, Kyriakides pushed for a law decriminalizing abortion in Cyprus.

 Council of Europe

 In addition to her parliamentary duties in Cyprus, from 2012 until 2019 Kyriakides served as the chairperson of the Cyprus delegation to the Parliamentary Assembly of the Council of Europe (PACE).
 From 2016 until 2018, she chaired the PACE Committee on Social Affairs, Health, and Regional Development.
 In October 2017, after the resignation of the Spanish member Pedro Agramunt, she ran for the presidency of the PACE, winning the voting in the third round against the Lithuanian Emanuelis Zingeris.
 From 2018 until 2019, she served as the PACE representative to the Venice Commission.

 European Commissioner

 Following the 2019 European elections, President Nicos Anastasiades nominated Kyriakides to become the country's next European Commissioner.

 In early March 2020, Kyriakides was appointed by President Ursula von der Leyen to serve on a special task force to coordinate the European Union's response to the COVID-19 pandemic.

+Kyriakides has also been chairing the European People's Party Health Ministers Meeting (alongside Peter Liese), which gathers the center-right EPP ministers ahead of meetings of the Employment, Social Policy, Health and Consumer Affairs Council (EPSCO).

+Following the 2024 European elections, Kyriakides announced that she would not be available for another term and instead expressed her intention to return to Cyprus.